Temperature Dependence of Heavy Quark Diffusion from (2+1)-flavor Lattice QCD: Determination of the heavy quark diffusion coefficient

 \subsubsection{Temperature dependence of \texorpdfstring{$\kappa_{E,B}$}{}}

 As noted above, $\kappa_E/T^3$ and $\kappa_B/T^3$ decrease with increasing temperature.
 At sufficiently high temperatures, we expect this dependence to be determined by the scale dependence of the coupling constant $g$.
-Therefore, we fix the renormalization scale $\mu$ to be $2 \pi T$ and recast the temperature dependence of $\kappa_{E,B}/T^3$ shown in the previous subsections, but now as a function of $g^2(\mu=2 \pi T)$.
+Therefore, we fix the renormalization scale $\mu$ to be $2 \pi T$ and recast the temperature dependence of $\kappa_{E,B}/T^3$ shown in the previous subsections as the dependence on $g^2(\mu=2 \pi T)$.
 This is shown in Fig.~\ref{fig:g2_kappa} using double logarithmic scale.
 It is easy to see that the $g$-dependence of $\kappa_{E,B}/T^3$ is compatible with $g^4$ and is incompatible with $g^2$ dependence.
-In this figure, we also show the quenched $N_f=0$ results form Refs.~\cite{Brambilla:2020siz,Banerjee:2022uge,Brambilla:2022xbd,Banerjee:2022gen}.
+In this figure, we also show the quenched $N_f=0$ results from Refs.~\cite{Brambilla:2020siz,Banerjee:2022uge,Brambilla:2022xbd,Banerjee:2022gen}.
 For the $N_f=0$ we use $r_0 \LMS=0.647$ from FLAG 2024 Review \cite{FlavourLatticeAveragingGroupFLAG:2024oxs}, which is based on Refs.~\cite{Capitani:1998mq,Gockeler:2005rv,Brambilla:2010pp,Kitazawa:2016dsl,Ishikawa:2017xam,DallaBrida:2019wur,Bribian:2021cmg,Brambilla:2023fsi}, and $r_0=0.472$ fm.
 The NLO results for $\kappa_E$ with $\mu=2 \pi T$ are shown as dashed lines in the figure.
-The NLO result agrees with the our lattice determination of $\kappa_E$ in 2+1-flavor QCD while remaining lower than the lattice results for quenched QCD.
+The NLO result agrees with our lattice determination of $\kappa_E$ in 2+1-flavor QCD while remaining lower than the lattice results for quenched QCD.

-Inspired by the perturbative calculation, we parametrize $\kappa_{E,B}/T^3$ as:
+Inspired by the perturbation theory and weak coupling calculations, we parametrize $\kappa_{E,B}/T^3$ as:

-These parametrizations describes the lattice results on $\kappa_E$ and $\kappa_B$ very well, as can be seen in Fig.~\ref{fig:g2_kappa}.
-From the fits using Eq.~\eqref{eq:kappaE_fit}, we get $c_E^{N_f=3}=-0.10(11)$ and $c_E^{N_f=0}=1.43(61)$, Therefore, we see that the lattice results for $N_f=3$ are much closer to the perturbative NLO predictions than the $N_f=0$ lattice results.
-In the same way, from the fits to lattice results on $\kappa_B$ using Eq.~\eqref{eq:kappaB_fit}, we get $c_B=5.8(1.3)$ and $c_B=3.20(27)$ for $N_f=0$ and $N_f=3$, respectively.
+\textbf{using data corresponding to the large temperature region $T\leq 352$ MeV}.
+These parametrizations describe the lattice results on $\kappa_E$ and $\kappa_B$ very well, as can be seen in Fig.~\ref{fig:g2_kappa}.
+From the fits using Eq.~\eqref{eq:kappaE_fit}, we get $c_E^{N_f=3}=-0.12(19)$ and $c_E^{N_f=0}=1.43(61)$, Therefore, we see that the lattice results for $N_f=3$ are much closer to the perturbative NLO predictions than the $N_f=0$ lattice results.
+In the same way, from the fits to lattice results on $\kappa_B$ using Eq.~\eqref{eq:kappaB_fit}, we get $c_B=5.8(1.3)$ and $c_B=1.37(22)$ for $N_f=0$ and $N_f=3$, respectively.